Sensors, Controls, and Novel Concepts

 Harsh Environment Sensors

-As part of the Sensors, Controls, and Other Novel Concepts program, sensor efforts enable and enhance carbon management technologies ranging from hydrogen fuel production and power generation to post-combustion carbon capture.
-This research optimizes sensor arrays, allowing for optimal parameters such as temperature, pressure, fluid composition, and the state of materials.
-Researchers investigate a range of advanced manufacturing techniques (e.g., 3D printing) to determine the feasibility of embedding sensors with condition-based monitoring algorithms to operate in extreme environments, including pipes and tubing to turbine blades, anticipating maintenance needs and reducing plant downtime.
-Research optimizes sensor placement, allowing for optimal characteristic readings such as temperature, pressure, fluid composition, and the state of materials.
-The information apprises operators of component health and performance in real time.
+Sensor development efforts enable and enhance power generation and carbon management technologies ranging from fuel production to postcombustion carbon capture.
+NETL’s sensor research optimizes sensor arrays, allowing for measurement of desired parameters such as temperature, pressure, fluid composition and the state of materials.
+Researchers investigate a range of advanced manufacturing techniques (such as 3D printing) to determine the feasibility of embedding sensors with condition-based monitoring algorithms to operate in extreme environments, ranging from pipes and tubing to turbine blades, anticipating maintenance needs and reducing plant downtime.
+Sensors developed by NETL apprise operators and control algorithms of component health and performance in real time.
 Robots, ranging from drones to crawlers, have transformed the inspection and repair of equipment for a wide variety of systems.
-These advances in remote inspection are improving performance, reliability, and economics for future energy infrastructure.
+Advances in remote inspection and repair also improve the performance, reliability and economics of power generation.

 Controls and Cyber Systems icon